PtPrashantTripathi/Adhyatma/README.md

 | **91** | Startled | **-** | **99** | Worried | **-** |
 | **92** | Submissive | **+** | **100** | Worthless | **-** |

-1.
-  1. 2.2Primary Mental States:
+##2.2 Primary Mental States:

-Table 2: _Primary Mental States and their relationship with Table 1 states_.
+##Table 2: _Primary Mental States and their relationship with Table 1 states_.

 | **Sl.
 No** | **States** | **Relationship with previous Table** |
 | --- | --- | --- |